NRI Quota: Understanding Meaning, Eligibility, and Impact

 The Significance of NRI Quota in Education and Other Sectors

-The NRI Quota plays a pivotal role in bridging the gap between NRIs and their homeland.
+The NRI Quota bridges the gap between NRIs and their homeland.
 Its significance can be seen in:

 Myth: NRI Quota guarantees admission.